Matrices commuting with a given normal tropical matrix: Background and notations

 \m We will write the coordinates of points in $\R^n$ in columns.
 Let $A\in \R^{n\times m}$ and denote by $a_1,\ldots,a_m\in \R^n$ the columns of $A$.
 The \emph{(tropical column) span} of $A$ is, by definition,

 where $u=(1,\ldots,1)^t$ and maxima are computed coordinatewise.
 We will never use classical linear spans in this paper.
 Clearly, the set $\spann A$ is closed under classical addition of the vector $\mu u$, for $\mu\in\R$, since $\odot=+$.
 Therefore, the hyperplane section $\hip\cap\spann A$ determines $\spann A$ completely.
 The set $\hip\cap\spann A$ is a connected polyhedral complex of impure dimension $\le n-1$ and it is not convex, in general.
-It is well--known that $\spann A$ is convex if and only if $A$ is a Kleene--star; see \cite{Puente_kleene,Sergeev_def}.
+Let $A$ be normal.
+Then $\spann A=C_A$ in (\ref{eqn:CA}) (and so it is convex) if and only if $A$ is a Kleene--star; see \cite{Puente_kleene,Sergeev_def}.
 Throughout the paper, we will identify the hyperplane $\hip$ inside $\R^n$ with $\R^{n-1}$.
 In particular, columns of order $n$ matrices having zero last row are considered as points in $\R^{n-1}$.

 \m For any $d\in \R^n$, $\diag d$ denotes the square matrix whose diagonal is $d$ and is $-\infty$ elsewhere.

 \m For any real matrix $A$, the matrix $A_0$ is defined as the tropical product

 Thus, the $j$--th column of $A_0$ is a tropical multiple of the corresponding column of $A$ (i.e., the $j$--th column of $A_0$ is the sum of the vector $-a_{nj} u$ and the $j$--th column of $A$).
 The last row of $A_0$ is zero.
 Therefore, the matrix $A_0$ is used to draw the complex $\{x_n=0\}\cap \spann A$ inside $\R^{n-1}$.
 The sets $\spann A$ and $\{x_n=0\}\cap \spann A$ determine each other.